Working with Personal Data

 The General Data Protection Regulation (GDPR) states that it is necessary to have a clear legal basis for processing personal data that can be traced back to individuals.
 This plays a crucial role especially in the field of social scientific research.
 Consent from participants is often seen as a requirement for such processing.
 However, consent has its limitations—it is specific to a particular purpose, and can be withdrawn by the participant at any time, which can jeopardize the progress and validity of the research.

 For more information on the legal bases for research under the GDPR, and cases where exceptions may apply, see this article on legal bases in the knowledge base.
+In addition, take a look at the privacy statement for participants in scientific research.

 Participants have the right to withdraw their consent.
 It then matters whether they have given consent solely for participating in your project, or whether it also is the basis for processing their personal data.

-• In your information letter or privacy statement, you will need to indicate that participants have the right to withdraw their consent for the processing of their personal data, and how they can do this.
+- In your information letter or privacy statement, you will need to indicate that participants have the right to withdraw their consent for the processing of their personal data, and how they can do this.
 Also emphasize withdrawing their consent should not have any negative consequences for them.

-• If a participant withdraws their previously given consent before or during the study, you must immediately erase any personal data that may have been collected.
+- If a participant withdraws their previously given consent before or during the study, you must immediately erase any personal data that may have been collected.
 The participant is clearly indicating that they do not wish to participate in the study.
 On ethical grounds alone, the personal data must then be deleted.

-• If someone withdraws their consent after the personal data has been collected, all processing activities (e.g., analyses) that you have conducted with that personal data up to that point remain legally valid.
+- If someone withdraws their consent after the personal data has been collected, all processing activities (e.g., analyses) that you have conducted with that personal data up to that point remain legally valid.
 Until you have published your results, the withdrawal of consent must always be honored.
-You must then erase the personal data of the concerned participant from the research database.
+You must then erase the personal data of the participant from the research database.
 If erasing this data makes your research impossible or seriously jeopardizes it, you may also anonymize the personal data.

 While it is technically permitted to anonymize the data after a participants withdraws consent, this might not be appropriate in the spirit of withdrawing consent for processing.
 Therefore, this is only advised if full removal endangers or compromises the research.